othmanus/oxfordhack-2016/readme.md

 # How we built it
 Using Skyscanner and google's API.
 Written in Python and integrated in Django.
 HTML, CSS and JavasScript for front end.

+## Installation
+- Install python and django framework (with pip)
+- Clone the repo `git clone https://github.com/othmanus/oxfordhack-2016`
+- Go to the root of the project and run the app `python manage.py runserver`
+- Go to the browser, the app should be running at the address `http://localhost:8000/backpackers`

 # What's next for BagPackers
 To keep improving on what we have built to make it better and simpler with more features.
 Also create a mobile app.